xIKYx/ink-retime-tool/README.md

 # icky-retime-tool
 A YouTube tool to be able to retime videos

-This code is a fork of ihavenolife (randomidiot13) for creating this code.
+This code is a fork of ihavenolife (randomidiot13) retime tool.
 I just modified it to add the Mod Message

 # How to download it
 **You will need to have Python 3.x or above**